This post contains affiliate links. Please read our disclosure policy.

 - Apple: lightly fruity and subtle

-Smoked Pork Belly Method
+Smoked Pork Belly Method, Step by Step

 Once you’ve gathered your ingredients, we will use the following process: